WebDevBooster/Dvorak-Booster-Keyboard-Layout/README.md

 (because I like to do things thoroughly) and I quickly realized that:

-### The standard keyboard layout used on all computer keyboards today was...
+### The standard keyboard layout used on all computer keyboards today is...
 ### designed to SLOW DOWN TYPING!

 Hard to believe but it's true.